 11. What is neuropathic pain?

 It is sometimes called “Nerve Pain”.
 Neuropathic pain is pain initiated or caused by a primary problem in the nervous system.
 Examples include, pain following shingles, or an amputation, or spinal cord injury.
 Pain that occurs in people with diabetics or in patients with multiple sclerosis can also be neuropathic.
+For more information, we have a guide to neuropathic pain.

 12. What is an epidural steroid injection?